-The Shire President to acknowledge the traditional custodians of the land, the Wardandi People of the Noongar Nation, paying respects to Elders, past, present, and emerging.
+The President acknowledged the continuing connection of Aboriginal people to Country, culture and community, including traditional custodians of this land, the Wardandi and Kaneang People of the Noongar Nation, paying respects to Elders, past and present.

-The Shire President to declare the meeting open and welcome the public gallery.
+The Shire President declared the meeting open at 5:03pm and welcomed the public gallery.

-The Shire President to advise that the meeting is being live streamed and recorded in accordance with Council Policy EM/CP-2.
-The President to further state the following:
+The Shire President advised that the meeting is being live streamed and recorded in accordance with Council Policy EM/CP-2.
+The President further stated the following: